MikeXado/TimesUp/README.md

 ## Chat

 Our chat feature enables team members to communicate and collaborate on tasks.
-You can create channels for specific topics or teams and share files and links to help with your work.

 ## Planner